 We offer various health and wellness programs to help students succeed in college and beyond.

-Designed for students with autism spectrum disorders, Asperger’s, social anxiety or isolation and stigmatization, LaGuardia’s ASSIST program is a grant that consists of trained peer coaches who specialize in working with students on social interactions and self-esteem issues.
+Designed for students with autism spectrum disorders, Asperger’s, social anxiety or isolation and stigmatization, LaGuardia’s Neurodiversity program is a grant that consists of trained peer coaches who specialize in working with students on social interactions and self-esteem issues.
 Gain personalized strategies, receive holistic counseling and improve your college experience.
 If this interests you,contact Mark Pierce at 718-349-4023.